Choice of material for nozzle

 - and the viscosity of the sprayed liquid.

-By doing so, you can observe the flow rate of the spray, the pattern and the distribution of the product as a virtual exposition.
 However, our experts are always at your disposal, so do not hesitate to contact them in case of requesting for additional information over the product.